MA, MSc, DPhil

 I joined the Speech and Brain Research Group in January 2011, as a Research Assistant on Riikka Möttönen’s MRC funded project investigating sensorimotor interactions for speech communication.
 I went on to complete my DPhil, funded by an MRC Clinical Research Training Fellowship.
-My project, which was supervised by Kate Watkins and Riikka Möttönen, investigated the use of transcranial direct current stimulation (TDCS) to promote speech fluency and included a randomised controlled trial of TDCS with adults who stutter, which showed increased fluency for up to 6 weeks following a combination of tDCS and fluency-enhancing behavioural techniques.
+My project, which was supervised by Kate Watkins and Riikka Möttönen, investigated the use of transcranial direct current stimulation (tDCS) to promote speech fluency.
+We completed the first randomised controlled trial of tDCS with adults who stutter, which showed increased fluency for up to 6 weeks following a combination of tDCS and fluency-enhancing behavioural techniques.
 The trial has recently been published in Brain, a journal of neurology, and is available open access (please click on the link on the right of this page).

-Currently, I am continuing to pursue my interest in understanding how our brains are organised to produce speech, and the application of this knowledge to improving speech and language interventions.
-I work as a Postdoctoral Research Fellow on an MRC funded project, led by Kate Watkins.
+Since my DPhil, I am continuing to pursue my interest in understanding how our brains are organised to produce speech, and the application of this knowledge to improving speech and language interventions.
+I work as a Postdoctoral Research Fellow on a new MRC funded project, led by Kate Watkins.
 Along with Charlotte Wiltshire and Louisa Needham, we are investigating the neural basis of stuttering using a range of brain imaging and stimulation techniques.
-This project includes the INSTEP trial of TDCS in developmental stuttering.
+This project includes the INSTEP trial of tDCS in developmental stuttering.
 We are recruiting for this trial now, please click on the INSTEP link on the left if you'd like to learn more about it.
 We'd love to hear from you.